When you leave your OMERS employer, we're here to help you through the process. You will receive a Your OMERS Pension Options form from OMERS.

 Will there be money left over for your spouse or loved ones if you die?

-Are you comfortable with taking on investment earnings fluctuations?
+Are you comfortable with taking on investment earning fluctuations?

-How much investment fees and expenses will you be paying?
+What are the investment fees and expenses you will be paying?

-Will your CV be subject to excess taxes when you transfer it?
+Will your CV be subject to any taxes in the year that you transfer it?

-In January 2020, the Canadian Institute of Actuaries (CIA) revised its standards for calculating commuted values (CVs).
-The revised standards will apply for calculations with an effective date on or after December 1, 2020 where a CV is a payment option.
-The CIA publishes standards for how CVs are calculated for registered pension plans in Canada.
+The Canadian Institute of Actuaries (CIA) publishes standards for how CVs are calculated for registered pension plans in Canada.
+In January 2020, the CIA revised these standards.
+The revised standards apply for calculations with an effective date on or after December 1, 2020 where a CV is a payment option.
 As a registered pension plan, the OMERS Primary Pension Plan (the “Plan”) must comply with these standards when calculating CVs.
 These changes do not have an impact on a member's pension calculation.

 What is changing?